sonic-net/sonic-mgmt/docs/sai_validation/sai_validation_design.md

 SONiC management tests are Pytest modules running in the SONiC management container on the developer/CI/test environment and PTF tests running from the PTF container on the testbed server.
 As part of the setup and tear down activities the tests make configuration changes to SONiC, run the tests and verify if the tests ran successfully by making additional configuration checks and finally tear down the configuration changes.
 The tests use command line utilities on the DUT like `config`, `sonic-db-cli` or `redis-cli` to set and get configuration values.
 In some cases tests export / dump the contents of the database to examine its results and verify if tests ran successfully.
 These configuration changes are propogated to the ASIC through ASIC_DB.
 The aim of this design document is to identify a mechanism for tests to validate the configuration changes against ASIC_DB entries or SAI object types.

+*NOTE*: SONiC configuration is stored inside a Redis instance running inside the `database` container on the SONiC device.
+There are several database instances used for storing different kind of configuration elements such as configuration, states, counters, ASIC state etc. Each of these databases run as a Redis instance and are accessed via a Redis database ID.
+The IDs for the different available database are configured here [https://github.com/sonic-net/sonic-buildimage/blob/master/dockers/docker-database/database_config.json.j2](https://github.com/sonic-net/sonic-buildimage/blob/master/dockers/docker-database/database_config.json.j2).

 ## Design Choices

 These are some of the major factors to consider while evaluating design choices for SAI validation: